Nagaimo Yam Fries and Chicken Nuggets

 - Oil for deep-frying, as needed

 - Pepper, to taste

 Pass the nagaimo yam through a flame to singe off the "hairs", then rinse under running water.
 Cut it into pieces 6 to 7 cm long with the skin still on, then cut each piece into strips along its length so they are 1 cm square wide.

 Be careful not to burn your hands on the nagaimo yam.

 Remove the skin and excess fat from the chicken and cut into bite-sized sogi-giri pieces 1 cm thick.

-Heat your deep-frying oil to 170-175°C, then add the nagaimo Japanese yam.
+Heat your deep-frying oil to 170-175°C, then add the nagaimo yam.
 Deep fry for 3-4 min, turning over occasionally, until lightly browned and crisp.
 Remove from the oil and sprinkle with salt and pepper to taste.

 Place the pieces of chicken, making sure they stay coated in the chicken nugget breading, into the frying oil one by one.
 Once the breading sets, turn over occasionally.
 Fry for 3-4 min, or until golden brown and crunchy.

 Serve the nagaimo yam fries and chicken nuggets on a bed of butterhead lettuce, with lemon wedges, salt, and ketchup on the side.

 Store in an airtight container lined with a paper towel.
 Will keep for 1 - 2 days in the refrigerator.